ElisaOu/Bloc1_Construction_et_alimentation_d_infrastructure_de_gestion_de_donnees/README.md

 This study is a data collection study using API request and scraping.
-It also deals with data storage, ETL and requests.
+It also deals with data storage, ETL and SQL queries.

-**The credentials to AWS have been removed**
+Note that **the credentials to AWS have been removed**

 ## Available files:
 -	Kayak_FINAL.ipynb: notebook containing the project